sktime/sktime/docs/source/installation.rst

 6. If everything has worked you should see message "successfully installed sktime"

 Some users have experienced issues when installing NumPy, particularly version 1.19.4.
-Note that a recent Windows update may affect compilation using Visual Studio (see `Windows update issue <https://developercommunity.visualstudio.com/content/problem/1207405/fmod-after-an-update-to-windows-2004-is-causing-a.html>`_).

 .. note::